Breach of Contract Performance: Everything You Need to Know

 Material and Immaterial Breaches

 Not all breaches are equal.
 There are different levels of a breach of contract, according to contract law.
 Material breaches of contract are more serious that immaterial breaches.

 A material breach occurs when one party completely fails to perform its contractual obligation.
 If someone purchases goods from a company, and the goods are never delivered, that would be considered a material breach.
 If the goods are delivered, but they are a day late, that would be considered an immaterial breach.

 Whether a breach is deemed material or immaterial also depends on the language of the contract.
 If the purchase contract for the previously mentioned goods specifically stated that they must be delivered by a certain date, the late delivery could be viewed as a material breach.

 The injured party, or the nonbreaching party, is more likely to be able to collect damages in the event of a material breach rather than an immaterial one.
 The nonbreaching party is also relieved of any obligations it had under the contract when the other party breaches.

 In some cases, especially in long-term contracts, one party will follow through with the majority of its contract obligations but fails in one aspect.
 Consider a construction company that finishes an entire building but fails to complete it by the deadline specified in the contract with its client.
 Substantial performance prevents the client from winning an unfair amount of damages in a suit against the construction company for a breach of contract.

 If you need help with a breach of contract performance, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.